mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 ![Expanded status overview](../../assets/images/pontoon/ui/status_overview.png "Screenshot of the status graph expanded")

-When clicked, the information icon located to the right of the progress chart provides more information about the project.

 The notifications icon, represented by a bell, is located on the right side of the main toolbar.
 By clicking the bell icon, users can view a list of the latest [notifications](notifications.md) they received.

 The profile menu is located at the far right of the main toolbar.
 Clicking the profile image will reveal a dropdown menu where users can perform several actions, like navigate to their [profile page](profile.md), [download and upload translations](translate.md#downloading-and-uploading-translations), etc.